x64bitMango/x-frame-anywhere/README.md

 If `allow-popups` or `allow-top-navigation` are already specified in the sandbox attribute, as `allow-popups` is with both, `allow-top-navigation-to-custom-protocols` **becomes redundant** as those broader permissions already encompass the ability to navigate to custom protocols.

 > [!NOTE]
-> Even with this redundancy, X-Frame-Anywhere still includes this value as `allow-popups` requires the opening of a new window to navigate to custom protocols, so X-Frame-Anywhere includes `allow-top-navigation-to-custom-protocols` to not require an extra window be open to navigate to custom protocols.
+> Even with this redundancy, X-Frame-Anywhere still includes `allow-top-navigation-to-custom-protocols` since `allow-popups` requires the opening of a new window to navigate to custom protocols.
+So to not require an extra window be open to navigate to custom protocols, this value is included.
 >
 > This is an experimental feature within X-Frame-Anywhere in it of itself so there is no guarantee for success of custom protocol navigation.